Benevity: Nurturing DEI Causes Internally and Externally

 While Benevity has seen an incremental increase in participation across corporate purpose programs from 11% in 2021 to 12% in 2022, it is estimated that $10 billion dollars in matching funds go unused every year, and a big reason for this is because people simply don’t know it’s being offered!
 Imagine the social impact that could be made if more people took advantage of these powerful programs.

-The Purpose Business is getting businesses in Asia on board with organizational purpose and propelling them toward a sustainable future.
-Learn all about their mission in this exclusive interview with Pat Dwyer, Founder, as featured in Make The World Better Magazine.
+RainStick Shower is helping Canadians save water from the comfort of their homes through innovative and sustainable technology.
+Learn all about their mission in this exclusive interview with Alisha McFetridge, Co-Founder, as featured in Make The World Better Magazine.